 This section applies only to SIO pins.
 SIO pins by default support the standard CMOS and LVTTL input levels but also support a differential mode with programmable levels.
 SIO pins are grouped into pairs.
 Each pair shares a reference generator block which, is used to set the digital input buffer reference level for interface to external signals that differ in voltage from Vddio.
-The reference sets the pins voltage threshold for a high logic level.
+The reference sets the pins voltage threshold for a high logic level (see Figure 6-12).
 Available input thresholds are:

-- 0.5 × Vddio
+- $\blacksquare 0.5 \times Vddio$

 - 0.4 × Vddio

-- 0.5 × Vref
+- 0.5 × V{RFF}

-- Vref
+- V{REF}

-Typically a voltage DAC (VDAC) generates the Vref reference.
-"DAC" section on page 56 has more details on VDAC use and reference routing to the SIO pins.
+Typically a voltage DAC (VDAC) generates the V{REF} reference.
+"DAC" section on page 53 has more details on VDAC use and reference routing to the SIO pins.